 When is it safe for me to drive?

-You can start driving again 2 weeks after surgery, as long as you aren’t taking pain medication that may make you drowsy.
+Ask your healthcare provider when you can drive.
+Most people can start driving again 2 weeks after surgery.
+Do not drive while you’re taking pain medicine that may make you drowsy.

 What exercises can I do?

-Doing aerobic exercise, such as walking and stair climbing, will help you gain strength and feel better.
+Doing physical activity, such as walking and stair climbing, will help you gain strength and feel better.
 Gradually increase the distance you walk.
 Climb stairs slowly, resting or stopping as needed.

 Ask your healthcare provider before starting more demanding exercises.